SaleFlex/SaleFlex.POS/README.md

     - [ ] **Function:** Employee screen.
 Displays employee details and information related to their rights and records.
 19. **RESERVATION:**
     - [ ] **Function:** Reservation screen.
 Manages reservations in restaurant-enabled programs.
+20. **WAREHOUSE**:
+    - [ ] **Function**: Allows the definition of warehouse locations and the management of warehouse operations within SaleFlex.POS.
+If SaleFlex.GATE is used, warehouse operations will be managed centrally.
+Additionally, it can be integrated with third-party systems if desired.

+Let me know if you need further assistance or any other changes!

 ## Supported Payment Types
 The value in parentheses shows the equivalent in the database.